djragsdale/ship/README.md

 ## Outstanding Issues

 - ELSE.
 Else blocks within IF blocks are not currenlty being parsed.
+- Strong typing.
+  - ECHO should throw Type Errors
+  - Typed arrays.
 - String methods.
 Most has been included, but still missing string interpolation.
 - Remote FUNCs.
 Since functions in SHIP are pure, the idea is that functions can be located anywhere.
 - Remote STRUCTs.
 Since STRUCTS are simple data structures, common structs should be available to be imported.
 A good use case are things like IP packet headers.
 A function could accept a string and return an IP packet struct.
 - Recursive functions.
 These actually already work :) But they may not in the future as an assembly compiler is created for SHIP.
-- Compile-time ReferenceError.
-Currently a ReferenceError can only be received in runtime.
+- Compile-time errors.
+Currently the interpreter generates errors at runtime.
-- Consistent memory handling in runtime. `malloc` and `mget` that deal with Symbol references to memory locations.
+- Consistent memory handling in runtime.
+Struct props should be identified separately or at least divied up by the memory manager.
+  - Int8Array for handling bytes
 - Indentation supported (space vs. whitespace)
 - Escaping quotes inside strings
 - String interpolation/formatting